AstarNetwork/astar-docs/docs/learn/astar-tokens.md

 | Team (Employee Incentives) | 5 |

 Shibuya's token is SBY.
-There are ways to get SBY for testing purposes vua Faucet on the Astar Portal.
+There are ways to get SBY for testing purposes via Faucet on the Astar Portal.

 ## Learn more
 Get SBY tokens